23 May 1980 – Adam and The Ants – Town Hall, High Wycombe

 During my research for this gig, I was excited to find an audio recording of The Adams & The Ants set.
 The inter song exchanges between the band (mainly Adam) and the small moronic element of the audience capture the poisonous atmosphere of the evening.

 The band came on stage to the intro of music of Gary Glitter’s ‘Hello!
 Hello!
 I’m Back Again’ before opening up with ‘Physical’ and then going into the now iconic ‘Kings of the Wild Frontier’.
-You can hear the track on the YouTube clip below but for the record, at the conclusion of the song the ‘Skinhead’ chants start up followed by a quick call for local band “Xtraverts”.
+You can hear the track on the YouTube clip below but for the record, at the conclusion of the song, the ‘Skinhead’ chants start up, followed by a quick call for local band “Xtraverts”.
 Adam Ant retorts with “That was last week’s thing mate.
 You’ve been watching too much Tiswas.
-You go and stick your skinhead up your ****ing arse.
+You go and stick your skinheads up your ****ing arse.
 We’ve got one type of person here.
 Ants!”

 The taunts and exchanges continue with Adam Ant adding: “You don’t scare me.
 Just go away”, and then sarcastically adding after the following song: “My Mum would love it – nice short hair [but] we’re concerned with the future not the past.”